Memory in AI Agents

 0 turns of new conversation. the fact hates-semicolons is still in the window, the agent can use it.

 try it This is what "volatile" means for the context window.
 Drag time forward and the oldest turns scroll out of the window one by one, greyed and tagged "(out of window)".
 The fact in turn 1, that you hate semicolons, is the first to go, and the moment it leaves the window the agent will write semicolons again.
-It was never wrong, it just cannot see it anymore.
+The fact stays true the whole time, the agent simply loses sight of it.
 "Start a fresh session" is the goldfish point next to it: a brand new conversation begins with none of this in the window, the fact was never even said here.
-This is an illustrative window, not a measured context length: in window or out of window, no token counts, no model named. the context window is volatile: a fact you stated can scroll past the edge of what the model can see, conversation and all.
+Treat this as an illustrative window, the kind you sketch on a whiteboard: in window or out of window, no token counts, no model named. the context window is volatile: a fact you stated can scroll past the edge of what the model can see, conversation and all.

 What Actually Gets Remembered